 On November 3, 2004, we commenced a tender offer and solicitation of consents relating to the repurchase of our existing 10 5/8% senior notes.
 The tender offer expired at 5:00 p.m., Eastern time, on December 3, 2004.
 On November 23, 2004, we completed the private placement of our Series A notes, resulting in net offering proceeds of approximately \$219 million, net of estimated transaction costs.
 In connection with the tender offer and related consent solicitation, we used \$181 million of such proceeds to repurchase approximately 91% of our outstanding \$175 million aggregate principal amount of 10 5/8% senior notes.
-In addition, approximately \$17 million, plus accrued interest, of the offering proceeds was used to redeem the remaining 10 5/8% senior notes on January 14, 2005.
+A portion of the remaining offering proceeds will be used to redeem and defease the outstanding 10 5/8% senior notes.

-Based on the purchase and redemption of the 10 5/8% senior notes as disclosed in "Capitalization" above, for the fourth quarter of 2004 we expect to record an after-tax loss on early extinguishment of debt of approximately \$14.7 million.
-The per share impact of this loss is expected to be \$0.75 per diluted share for the year ended December 31, 2004 and \$0.70 per diluted share for the fourth quarter 2004.
-Further, for the first quarter of 2005 we expect to record an after-tax loss on early extinguishment of debt of approximately \$1.1 million, or \$0.05 per diluted share, in connection with the redemption of the remaining 10 5/8% senior notes on January 14, 2005.
-We expect the issuance of the Series A notes and the repurchase and redemption of the outstanding 10 5/8% senior notes to result in pre-tax savings, before allocation of construction period interest, of approximately \$5.2 million in annualized net interest expense, even though long-term debt has increased \$50 million.
-This bond refinancing lowered our effective interest rate from 11.18% to 6.38%.
+Based on the purchase and assumed purchase of the 10 5/8% senior notes as disclosed in "Capitalization" above, we expect to record in the fourth quarter of 2004 a charge for an estimated pre-tax loss on early extinguishment of debt of approximately \$24 million, consisting of approximately \$18 million of repurchase premium and related fees paid in excess of aggregate principal amount, and approximately \$6 million for the write-off of umamortized original issue discount and deferred financing costs related to the repurchase of such notes.
+We expect the issuance of the Series A notes and the repurchase of the outstanding 10 5/8% senior notes will result in pre-tax savings, before allocation of construction period interest, of approximately \$5 million in annualized net interest expense.